paradicms/ssg-action/README.md

 # `ssg-action`

-This GitHub Action generates a static site using Paradicms.
+This GitHub Action generates a static website using Paradicms.

 ### Usage